openmm/openmm/docs-source/usersguide/library/05_languages_not_cpp.rst

     [particle1, particle2, length, k] = f.getBondParameters(i)

 #.
 Unlike C++, the Python API accepts and returns quantities with units attached
-   to most values (see Section :ref:`units-and-dimensional-analysis` below for details).
+   to most values (see Section :numref:`units-and-dimensional-analysis` below for details).
 In short, this means that while values in C++ have *implicit* units, the Python API returns objects that have values and *explicit* units.